Frequently Asked Questions

 A.) Instead of depreciating the cost of business property over a period of years a business owner may choose to expense these costs.
-Generally, for tax years 2010 through 2015 a business owner may chose to expense up to $500,000.00 of equipment, but is limited by the owner's earned income.
+Generally, for 2017 a business owner may chose to expense up to $510,000.00 ($520,000.00 for 2018) of equipment, but is limited by the owner's earned income.
 The equipment must be placed in service during the tax year and be used in the active conduct of a trade or business to be eligible.
 Whether the equipment is purchased through a financing agreement or not, has no effect on the amount that may be expensed.
-In addition, for any tax year beginning after December 31, 2015, the $500,000 is indexed for inflation.

 Q.) Does the financing of a business asset purchased change how the asset is depreciated or expensed?

 Q.) Can I deduct the medical expenses incurred by my family and me during the year?

 A.) An itemized deduction is allowed for non-reimbursed medical expenses paid during the year for the medical care of the taxpayer, the taxpayer's spouse and the taxpayer's dependents to the extent that such expenses exceed 7.5% of the taxpayer's adjusted gross income.
 For years beginning after December 31, 2012, you may deduct only the amount by which your total medical expenses exceed 10% of your adjusted gross income.
 These expenses are reported on Schedule A, Itemized Deductions, Form 1040.
 Those taxpayers claiming the standard deduction cannot deduct non-reimbursed medical expenses on their form 1040.

 Q.) As a business owner, what vehicle expenses can I deduct for the use of my vehicle in my business?